House of the Dragon: Viewership

+Season 1

-The day after the series premiere, HBO said the episode had been viewed by an estimated 9.99 million viewers in the U.S. on its first night of availability – including linear viewers and streams on HBO Max – which HBO said was the largest single-day viewership for a series debut in the service's history, dethroning Euphoria.
-When renewing the show for a second season four days later, the network said the episode had been watched by over 20 million linear, streaming, and on-demand viewers in the U.S. by that point.
+The day after the series premiere, HBO said the episode had been viewed by an estimated 9.99 million viewers in the U.S. on its first night of availability – including linear viewers and streams on HBO Max – which it said was the largest single-day viewership for a series debut in the service's history, dethroning Euphoria.
 After one week of availability, the viewership rose to nearly 25 million in the U.S. across all platforms.
-Internationally, the series premiere drew more than 1 million viewers when it aired on Sky Atlantic in the United Kingdom, becoming the biggest drama premiere on the channel.

-According to Nielsen, the episode had a viewership of 327 million minutes or an estimated 5.03 million viewers on HBO Max in the U.S. during its first day.
-It later estimated that the episode was watched by 10.6 million viewers on HBO Max in the first four days, with the number increasing to 14.5 million when including the viewership on the main HBO channel.
+Nielsen estimated that the episode was watched by 10.6 million viewers on HBO Max in the first four days, with the number increasing to 14.5 million when including the viewership on the main HBO channel.
 Samba TV meanwhile stated that 4.8 million U.S. households streamed the episode in the first four days.

-The size of the audience during the show's premiere caused HBO Max to crash for some users, particularly those using Amazon Fire TV devices.
-Downdetector reported 3,700 instances of the application not responding.
-There were also reports of widespread streaming issues on Canadian partner service Crave.
-Whip Media, who track viewership data for the 22 million worldwide users of their TV Time app, stated that it was the most-viewed debut for a show in the app's history based on viewership over three days following the premiere.
 The series was also popular on social media, with the show premiere being the number one trending topic on Twitter and Google Trends.

 The finale of the first season was watched by 9.3 million viewers across all platforms during its premiere night according to HBO, which was the highest viewership for any finale of a HBO show since the series finale of Game of Thrones.
 The show averaged 9–9.5 million viewers for an episode on premiere night and 29 million total viewers after a week of release.

 Nielsen stated in November 2022 that 35% of the viewers of the show were in the age range of 18–34.
 Similar to Game of Thrones, the first season of House of the Dragon was extensively pirated.
-According to TorrentFreak, it was the most pirated series of 2022, beating out The Lord of the Rings: The Rings of Power and other series.
+According to TorrentFreak, it was the most pirated series of 2022, ahead of The Lord of the Rings: The Rings of Power and other series.

+Season 2

+Season 2 had a debut of 7.8 million viewers across linear and streaming on its Sunday night premiere, which was a 22% viewership decline from the previous season which had 10 million.
+In Latin America, viewership was up 30% from season 1.
+According to Samba TV, viewership for its initial airing of the premiere was watched by 1.3 million U.S. households, compared to 2.6 million for season 1.
+The series garnered its highest streaming viewership for a particular week during the week of June 17–23, 2024, according to Nielsen, garnering a viewership of 1.23 billion minutes.
+The viewership of the season steadily increased as further episodes were released, reaching a season-high of 8.9 million viewers across linear and streaming with the final episode.
+The finale also marked the highest streaming viewership for any episode of the show according to HBO.